NB Associates – Advocates & Legal Consultants

 2. The interest is to compound on monthly intervals.

-3. The rate of interest as provided in section 16 of the MSMED Act is applicable notwithstanding anything contained in any agreement between the buyer and the supplier.
+3. Section 16 of the MSMED Act applies the rate of interest, overriding any agreement between the buyer and the supplier.

 Section 16 of MSME Act mentions the compounding interest is payable on the amount due from the appointed day or, as the case may be from the date immediately following the date agreed upon.